-According to a market research study from Neurotech Reports, the worldwide neuromodulation device industry was expected to grow from $3.0 billion in 2008 to $4.5 billion in 2010.
-Neurotech Reports projected a compound annual industry growth rate of 26%.
+According to a market research study from Neurotech Reports, the worldwide neuromodulation device industry is expected to grow from more than $6 billion in 2014 to over $10 billion in 2018.
+Industry observers predict a double-digit compound annual industry growth rate.

 That is not surprising, due to the vast size of the potential treatment population, as seen in the prevalence of the following disorders: